Estimate Time5 min

 Risk and reward have an inverse relationship.
 There's no such thing as an investment with consistently high returns and no risk.
 Each investment type carries different risk levels.
 You can use the different qualities of stock and bonds to your advantage.
 This is where the concept of diversification comes into play.

-Instead of investing your money into 1 company or only 1 asset class (like stocks or bonds), diversification is spreading out risk by choosing a wider mix of investments.
+Instead of investing your money into one company or only one asset class (like stocks or bonds), diversification is spreading out risk by choosing a wider mix of investments.
 Think of it like a team sport where each player has different strengths and weaknesses.
 One bad play doesn't have to cost you the whole game, since it's the collective team effort that determines the outcome.
-The right mix of stocks and bonds depends on your risk tolerance.
+The right mix of stocks and bonds depends on your risk tolerance, time horizon, and financial situation.

 Different timelines require a different money approach

-Say you're investing for a goal that's further out in the future, like 3 or more years away.
+Hypothetically, let's say you're investing for a goal that's further out in the future, like three or more years away.
 Since you have more time, you can consider introducing more equities into your portfolio.
 If stocks have a down year, you have more time to recoup any losses before you need the money.

 I need to access my savings soon but don't want to keep it in cash